edamame-course/2015-tutorials/draft/QIIME_tutorial_part_1.md

   It turns out, that PANDAseq, by default, removes primers and barcodes (There are also options to keep primers, please see the manual link above).
 Given that we used the default pandaseq options, how do we check to make sure that what we expect to happen actually did happen?

-Here is the forward primer sequence that was used in generating these data:
+Here is the barcode sequence that was used in generating these data: GTCTAATTCCGA

   We can search for that sequence in the assembled sequence file, using the `grep` function.